AndyMDH/AndyMDH/README.md

 ### 👋 Hi there, I'm Andy.

-🔭 I'm a Data Scientist at Springer Nature AI Lab.
-I'm currently exploring vector database use cases for explainability within academic article submissions between transfer desks.
+🔭 I'm currently a Data Scientist at Springer Nature's AI Lab division.

 ⚡In my spare time, you can catch me cycling around Amsterdam, playing squash, exploring new countries, but always learning new things.